-NYU Langone specialists—including rehabilitation experts, cardiac device management doctors, social workers, integrative therapy experts, nurses, and psychologists—monitor your care after treatment for hypertrophic cardiomyopathy.
+NYU Langone specialists—including rehabilitation experts, cardiac device management doctors, social workers, integrative therapy experts, nurses, and psychologists—monitor your care after treatment for hypertrophic cardiomyopathy (HCM).

-If you’ve had a septal myectomy, Rusk Rehabilitation offers both inpatient and outpatient cardiac rehabilitation services through the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center.
+If you’ve had hypertrophic cardiomyopathy surgery, Rusk Rehabilitation offers both inpatient and outpatient cardiac rehabilitation services through the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center.

 A rehabilitation doctor prescribes therapies to improve your mobility and endurance, prevent infection, and reduce the risk of bedsores during your recovery in the hospital.